StarRocks/starrocks/docs/data_source/catalog/catalog_overview.md

 ## Basic concepts

 - **Internal data**: refers to the data stored in StarRocks.
-- **External data**: refers to the data stored in external data sources, such as Apache Hive™, Apache Iceberg, and Apache Hudi.
+- **External data**: refers to the data stored in an external data source, such as Apache Hive™, Apache Iceberg, and Apache Hudi.

 ## Catalog